dgwozdz/HN_SO_analysis/README.md

 points for some questions) was so high that the cumulative number of points for those technologies dropped (even by a half from its maximum).

-To sum up: does popularity of technology on Stack Overflow (SO) influence popularity of post about this technology on Hacker News (HN)?
+To sum up: can popularity of technology on Stack Overflow (SO) be related to popularity of post about this technology on Hacker News (HN)?
-**There seems to be a relationship between those two portals but I could not determine that popularity on Stack Overflow causes popularity on Hacker News.**
+**Data seem to reflect some kind of relationship between those two portals, although it is worth mentioning that the conducted here Exploratory Data Analysis is (to some extent) subjective therefore such a conclusion cannot be treated as *set in stone*.
+This article definitively does not exhaust the topic.**

 ## 6\.
 Further research <a href="#" name="further"></a>